sairaghunandanpulibandla/pdf-extractor1/README.md

 # Yourreal PDF

-Welcome to PDF Slice Master, a powerful platform designed to extract specific pages from PDF files and create new PDFs with ease.
-With PDF Slice Master, you can effortlessly upload your PDF files and customize your new PDFs by specifying the pages you need.
-This project leverages a robust technology stack that includes Node.js, Express, MongoDB, Mongoose, and TypeScript, following clean architecture principles to ensure maintainability and scalability.
+Welcome to Yourreal PDF, a powerful platform designed to extract specific pages from PDF files and create new PDFs with ease.
+With Yourreal PDF, you can effortlessly upload your PDF files and customize your new PDFs by specifying the pages you need.
+This project leverages a robust technology stack that includes Node.js, Express.js, MongoDB, Mongoose, and TypeScript, following clean architecture principles to ensure maintainability and scalability.

 ## Live Link of the application